 The National Institute for Health and Care Excellence (NICE) developed guidance which covers oral health, including dental health and daily mouth care, for adults in care homes.
 The aim is to maintain and improve their oral health and ensure timely access to dental treatment.

-They have also developed a quick guide for care home managers.
+They've also developed a quick guide for care home managers.